What is a motif? Here’s a quick and simple definition:

 - You may have heard the word "motif" used to describe repeating patterns outside the realm of literature.
 In music, for example, a motif is a short series of notes that repeats throughout a song or track.
 In art, a motif is a design or pattern that repeats in different parts of an artwork, or in different works by the same artist.
 While these additional meanings of motif are useful to know, motifs in literature function differently and have a slightly more specific meaning.

 Here's how to pronounce motif: moh-teef

 Motifs in Depth

 In order to understand motifs in more depth, it’s helpful to have a strong grasp of a few other literary terms related to motif.
 We cover each of these in depth on their own respective pages, but below is a quick overview to help make understanding motif easier.

 - A theme is an abstract and universal idea, lesson, or message explored throughout a work of literature.
 It's what the writer is trying to say about life and human experience in general, beyond the scope of what happens in a particular story.
 Motifs, while they often reinforce themes, are different in the sense that they are both more concrete and more specific to the work in which they appear than themes.

-is anything that represents another thing.
+- A symbol is anything that represents another thing.
 We encounter symbols constantly in our every day life: a red light is a symbol for stop, a dove is a symbol for peace, a heart is a symbol for love.